Ladder Loveliness: A Bodyweight Workoutby Jen Sinkler

 So should you toss your ladder entirely?
 Nope.
 “Agility ladders are a great multidirectional warm-up,” Boyle says.
 “We include them twice a week.”

 Personally, I love doing agility-ladder drills as a component of conditioning, so I include them in circuits, from time to time.
-This one I call “Ladder Lunacy” — you’ll see why [insert maniacal laugh here].
+This one I call “Ladder Loveliness” — you’ll see why [insert diabolical laugh here].

 Pro Tip: If you don’t have an agility ladder, draw one onto the sidewalk or driveway with chalk.